 Helping your child stay “on task.”

-Two federal laws say that schools must follow these regulations when children have significant learning problems:
+Two federal laws say that schools must follow certain regulations when children have significant learning problems.

 These laws say public schools must:

 Use teaching methods that meet children’s learning needs.

 Many children with ADHD do not need an individualized education program (IEP).
 Many students with ADHD do well under a plan with these types of supports:

 Sitting the child in an area of the classroom with less distractions or sitting them by others who can help them stay on task.